IsmaCortGtz/Disaster-Way/README.md

 ### Installation

-You should use a pre-built binaty, is the easier way to install the game and play it inmediatly, you can download the bin failes from [this link](https://github.com/IsmaCortGtz/Disaster-Way/releases).
+You should use a pre-built binaty, is the easier way to install the game and play it inmediatly, you can download the bin files from [this link](https://github.com/IsmaCortGtz/Disaster-Way/releases).

 The game are compiled for this plattaforms:
   * Windows